realm/SwiftLint/README.md

 fi
 ```

-If you're using the SwiftLintPlugin.
+If you're using the SwiftLintPlugin from SPM.
 Use the
 following script implementation:

 ```bash